 I am a professor at Milwaukee School of Engineering (MSOE).
 I teach in and am the director of the computer engineering program.
-I also have the honor of advising two of MSOE's great student organizations, MSOE FIRST and the Photography Club, and Global Brigades' Public Health Brigade.
+I also have the honor of advising three of MSOE's great student organizations, MSOE FIRST, the Photography Club, and Global Brigades' Public Health Brigade.

 I earned bachelor's degrees in electrical engineering and computer engineering from MSOE.
 I earned my master's degree and PhD in electrical engineering from the University of Michigan and the Executive Master in Business Administration (MBA) at the University of WisconsinMilwaukee.